Discernment: Training for Embodied-Clarity Action

 Advanced Stage

 Reactivity shortens.
-Returning becomes automatic.
+Returning to widened awareness becomes automatic.

 Mature Stage